How Debt Collection Index ranks debt collection agencies

 of published facts carry a public source URL and a last-checked date.
 Nothing unverified is ever published; it waits in a human review queue instead.

-Debt Collection Index ranks US debt collection agencies on positive, verified measures drawn from public records: licensing and bond status from state regulators, recognised industry certifications, and complaint outcomes from the CFPB Consumer Complaint Database.
-Agencies are never scored on rumour or reviews, never named and shamed, and can never pay to change a ranking.
+Debt Collection Index groups US debt collection agencies by verified track record, state by state: how many years each has been continuously covered on its own state's public register.
+The instrument differs by state (a surety bond in Texas, a license in New York City); the standard does not.
+Agencies are shown in bands and listed alphabetically within each, never scored on rumor or reviews, never named and shamed, and never able to pay to change where they sit.
 Every fact on the site links to its public source and shows the date a person last checked it.

 What does Debt Collection Index measure?